 The Audit and Risk Committee oversees the establishment, implementation, and annual review of the Group's Risk Management System.
 Management has established and implemented the Risk Management System for assessing, monitoring and managing all risks, including material business risks, for the Group (including sustainability risk).
 The Chief Executive Officer and the Chief Financial Officer have provided assurance, in writing to the Board, that the financial reporting risk management and associated compliance and controls have been assessed and found to be operating effectively.
-The operating effectively.
+The operational and other risk management compliance and controls have also been assessed and found to be operating effectively.